 Speaker’s Short Bio

-His new book Disrupting Digital Business, published by Harvard Business Review Press and globally available in Spring of 2015, provides insights on why 52% of the Fortune 500 have been merged, acquired, gone bankrupt, or fallen off the list since 2000.
+His best selling book, Disrupting Digital Business, published by Harvard Business Review Press.
+The book provides insights on why 52% of the Fortune 500 have been merged, acquired, gone bankrupt, or fallen off the list since 2000.
 In fact, this impact of digital disruption is real.
 However, it’s not the technologies that drive this change.
 It’s a shift in how new business models are created.

 Long Form Bio